hariharasudhan31/Plant-health-monitoring-system-and-irrigation-system-/README.md

 - Use an LCD or OLED display to show the moisture level and weather status.
 - Implement a mobile app to monitor and control the system remotely.

-## License:
-This project is open-source.
-Feel free to modify and improve it according to your needs!